 The medieval old town of Zug is definitely worth some time.
 Stroll around and get lost among the narrow streets and the picturesque, painted buildings.
 There are cute shops, art galleries, and fountains at every corner.
 Make sure you wear comfortable shoes to explore the cobblestone streets.

 Don’t miss the Altstadthalle, the city hall with a painted facade, and the iconic Zytturm Zug, the clock tower with its roof decorated with colorful tiles.
 But truly, the whole old town is just very pretty, clean, and well-maintained.
 It really feels like traveling back in time.

 Head to Zug Castle

-Zug Castle is located a little outside of the old town (5 to 10-minute walk).
+Zug Castle is located a little outside of the old town (a 5 to 10-minute walk).